Universal Outlier Hypothesis Testing: Universal Multiple Outlier Hypothesis Testing

 \subsubsection{Models with Identical Outliers}

-\tdblue{We now show that when all outlier coordinates are identically distributed, even without knowing the number of outliers exactly (assumed in Section \ref{sec-multoutlier-knownnumber}), we can still construct a universally exponentially consistent test if we know that there are always some outliers.}
+We now show that when all outlier sequences are identically distributed, even without knowing the number of outliers exactly (assumed in Section \ref{sec-multoutlier-knownnumber}), the GL test is universally exponentially consistent as long as we know that there are always some outliers.

-To present a derivation of such a test, we shall follow the \tdbblue{principle of the generalized likelihood test} similar to that in (\ref{eqn-univ-mult}), (\ref{eqn-univ-mult-detector}) but now {\em with the assumption of identical outliers being taken strictly.} Then it can be shown that the negative of the generalized log-likelihood of $y^{Mn}$ for an outlier subset $S \in \cal{S}$ with identical outliers, denoted by $\bar{U}_{S}^{\mbox{ {univ}}}(y^{Mn})$, is equivalent to